 We conducted a hands-on review of over a dozen convertible high chairs, including all the most popular ones on the market.
-As a result, we found 7 of what we consider to be the best high chairs for 2018.
+As a result, we found 9 of what we consider to be the best high chairs for 2018.
 In our evaluation, we looked for the following characteristics: versatility, durability, ease of cleaning, comfort, style, safety, and of course price!
 For more details about how we considered these factors when finding the best high chairs of 2018, scroll down to the bottom of this page.
 Otherwise, here are our top 5 high chairs, followed by in-depth reviews of about 10 different options.

 |Model and Link to Amazon||Our Rating|

 |#4.
 Ingenuity Trio 3-in-1 High Chair|

 |#5.
 OXO Tot Seedling High Chair|